PSG new kit: What Messi & Mbappe will wear in 2022-23 as Ligue 1 champions launch fresh new home shirt | Goal.com

 PSG Home Stadium Shirt 2022-23

-All items from the PSG 2022-23 third kit range are available now.
+All items from the PSG 2022-23 home kit range are available now.
 Shop the entire collection here